Use plain text email

 Windows Mail does not support plain text email.
 Please issue a feature request through the Feedback Hub app, and use a different mail client.

-Etiquette recommendations for plaintext emails
+Etiquette recommendations for plain text emails

 Top posting